postandcourier/infant-mortality/three-main-text.md

 Lovelace denied that.
 He said he helped design the program and it never was intended solely for emergency surgeries.
 He accused MUSC of having “turned their back on rural South Carolina.”

-The other family physicians in his practice eventually found the training at other hospitals.
+The family physicians in his practice eventually found the training at other hospitals.

 ### Rural medical care lacking